Tsindwr/site/public/characters/potentials.md

   - Domain
   - Domains
 ---
+# Potentials
-# You have much potential, Adventurer
+## You have much potential, Adventurer
 ###### Potential Scores

 Each creature is made up of a set of 8 scores called **Potentials**.
 Each of these Potentials represent a character's capacity to success relating to a given category.
 Potentials are split between Physical and Mental: Physical Potentials relate to a creature's bodily and physical capabilities, whereas Mental Potentials relate to a creature's intellectual and mental capabilities.
 The 8 different Potentials are as follows: